What we do

 The Centre helps enterprising students to develop their ability to seek funding through a wide range of funding options, including business start-up loans, grants and other internal and external sources.

 CIME engages extensively with international networks and pursues a wide cross-section of projects and programmes.
-If you, your institution or network wish to engage with CIME, please contact Sunitha Narendran (S.Narendran@uel.ac.uk).
+If you, your institution or network wish to engage with CIME, please contact Dr Slawomir Raszewski (S.Raszewski@uel.ac.uk).

-The global scholars programme is an important complement for the RDBS programmes, in 2011/12 students visited partners in India and Kenya, this year the Centre will expand its international network through this programme to ensure that its international partnerships receive a boost from students visiting and expanding their impact and supporting sustainability for partners and the Global scholars programme.
-In the new academic year a number of potential projects have been identified across BRICS and beyond to enhance the linkages forged through the 2012 International Summer School and other existing links.
+The global scholars' programme has been an important complement for the RDSBL programmes with our students visiting partners in Bahrain, Dubai, India and Kenya.
+CIME seeks to build on the experience gained so far and wants to expand its international network through a renewed version of this programme to ensure that its international partnerships receive a boost from students visiting and expanding their impact and supporting sustainability for partner organisations.
+New projects have been identified locally, nationally, and internationally to enhance the linkages forged through by the Centre so far including the 2nd International Summer School.

 CIME has a number of skilled resources that can be accessed through partnership and co-operative routes.
-If your organisation wishes to become a partner or explore options please contact Sunitha Narendran (S.Narendran@uel.ac.uk).
+If your organisation wishes to become a partner or explore options please contact Dr Slawomir Raszewski (S.Raszewski@uel.ac.uk)

 Community and partners

-If your organisation has an idea for a new project, or wish to work with CIME please contact Sunitha Narendran (S.Narendran@uel.ac.uk) to explore options in research or project development.
+If your organisation has an idea for a new project, or wish to work with CIME please contact Dr Slawomir Raszewski (S.Raszewski@uel.ac.uk) to explore options in research or project development.

 CIME we recognise and value partnerships and are motivated by the saying that “alone you can go fast but together we can go further”.
 By working with a wide range of local, national and international partnerships, we are able to extend our reach and impact, learn from our partners and support initiatives that promote the ethos of innovation and enterprise.
-CIME actively seeks robust partnerships and if you, or your organisation, wish to pursue a partnership please contact Sunitha Narendran (S.Narendran@uel.ac.uk).
+CIME actively seeks robust partnerships and if you, or your organisation, wish to pursue a partnership please contact Dr Slawomir Raszewski (S.Raszewski@uel.ac.uk).